Avalanche Skills Training Level 1

 Time: 8 a.m. – 4:30 p.m.

-This is a typical classroom day format, except that this content intensive day will start you on your path to making life saving decisions in the winter backcountry terrain.
+This content intensive day will start you on your path to making life saving decisions in the winter backcountry terrain.
 Expect to be sitting for 8 hrs, taking notes, and engaging with the material.

 In the morning we will discuss the avalanche phenomena and avalanche terrain.
 You will learn how to find, use, and interpret, the Avalanche Danger Scale and the Public Avalanche Bulletin.
 Time is also devoted to understanding human factors, and the major role they play in decision making.
 As we plan our field day, you will learn that travelling safely in avalanche terrain starts at home with trip planning.
 We will also study companion rescue theory and transceiver use.

 We will have quick breaks throughout the day, but please bring your lunch as we will be watching a movie during lunch time. *Lunch is also available for purchase at the venue.

 Please bring your transceiver to the class room day!

 Location: Fernie Alpine Resort, meeting at the ticket office

 *You must have a lift pass.
 Contact firstname.lastname@example.org for questions regarding a discounted pass.